 - How to know if you are sensitive to lectins

 - Ways to mitigate the health effects of a high-meat diet in order to ensure a long and healthy life

-- The scientific rationale that led me to use resistant starch Hi-Maize as a healing food
+- The scientific rationale that led me to use Jo’s resistant starch as a healing food

 - Ways to hack your metabolism if you are too thin or cannot lose weight due to inflammation